 Overall length: 39″

 Since both strollers look very similar, some of the parents get confused.
 In a nutshell, the Verve model is more expensive, less compact, and has more features than Dot.

 - Weight.
-V weighs 28 lbs vs D is 26 lbs
+V weighs 28 lbs vs. D is 26 lbs

 - Width.
-V is wider at 25″ vs D that is 23″.
+V is wider at 25″ vs. D which is 23″.